 Kathy Berkowitz was Director for four years (2014-18) and brought a great deal of professional development opportunities through her connections with NJEEEPRE and Kean University.

 Cheryl Cuddihy was appointed Director in summer 2018.
 Her son Sean attended the school as a child and was a long time summer camp counselor.
 Cheryl worked closely with all three programs and strengthened the school’s documentation and marketing with her strong background in video production.
 Cheryl left ACP to complete her doctoral degree at Rutgers University.

 Zach Klausz joined ACP in 2019.
 A product of private, progressive education himself, Zach went on to teach, first at the Horace Mann School then at his alma mater Chelsea Day School after obtaining his Master’s Degree in Early Childhood Education.
-Zach was a Director at the Maumee Valley Country Day School and the Palm Springs School before returning to the East Coast.
+Zach was a Director at the Maumee Valley Country Day School and the Palm Valley School before returning to the East Coast.
 He and his family are so excited to be a part of A Child’s Place!

 A word from our founder, Alba DiBello:

 “The traditions and practices that we embraced over the years and that stood the test of time are still in place today even as the school continues to grow and change as it must.
 I wish everyone on board a wonderful new journey together, building on what we have already done and going on to endless possibilities.
 This is indeed a “special place for children and adults to grow in and prosper.”
 Alba DiBello, 2009